overloop-crm/overloop-api-doc/source/includes_main/_stages.md

 }
 ```

-Returns a stage of stages.
+Returns a list of stages.

 This stage is [paginated](#pagination) by 100 records and can also be [sorted](#sorting) or [filtered](#filtering).